phwl/elec3608-lab/labs/lab0-docker/README.md

  * (Windows 11 - Version 21H2 OS Build 22000.795 or higher)
    1. Install and run Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>.
 In Settings, make sure "Use the WSL 2 based engine" is selected.
-   1. Install WSL2 (Ubuntu) <https://docs.microsoft.com/en-us/windows/wsl/install> and from Windows Start, run the "Ubuntu on Windows" app
+   1. Install WSL2 (Ubuntu) <https://docs.microsoft.com/en-us/windows/wsl/install> and from Windows Start, run the "Ubuntu on Windows" app.
+If you type ```lsb_release -a``` in the Window, Release should be 20.04 or higher.

  * (MacOS - MacOS 12.4 or higher)
    1. Install and run Docker Desktop <https://docs.docker.com/desktop/install/mac-install/>